 Slow, rhythmic breathing and visual concentration on an object are common relaxation techniques that people with cancer can use to reduce pain.
 They help get rid of muscle tension and soothe the mind.

 Giving your mind something else to focus on besides the pain can help keep you more comfortable.
-Watching TV, reading a book, doing crafts, and listening to music may help distract your mind from pain.
+Watching TV, reading a book, doing crafts, and listening to music may help distract your mind from the pain.

 Similar to relaxation techniques and distraction, meditation can take your mind off the pain and quiet your thoughts.